cits5501/cits5501.github.io/src/faq.md

 assistance from teaching staff, as a lab [facilitator](/#facilitators) is available at each lab.
 It's therefore strongly recommended that you do attend.

-### Are there online labs? { #are-there-online-labs }

-There are currently no online labs: all labs will be delivered face-to-face.

-In the event of Covid 19 restrictions, lectures and labs will be conducted completely online (accessible via MS Teams), and any student oral presentations will be done via MS Teams.

-### Are online labs recorded?

-At present, there [are no online labs](#are-there-online-labs), so the question is moot.
-In the event that we do hold online labs, by default they are **not** recorded; the aim is that all lab participants should feel free to ask questions and speak freely, which they may not do if they are being recorded.
-If all participants in an online lab have agreed beforehand, then the lab facilitator may record the lab.

 ### Can I attend lab sessions other than the one I'm allocated to? { #attending-labs }